Language

 F-4 (재외동포비자) is the overseas Korean heritage visa.
 Korean lineage is the eligibility basis, not language ability.
 You do not need TOPIK to obtain or hold an F-4 visa.

 However, TOPIK has a direct practical effect on your residence period.
-Under a regulation that took effect September 2, 2019, providing proof of Korean language ability when applying for F-4 status gives you a 2-year multiple-entry visa with a 3-year residence period.
+Under a regulation that took effect September 2, 2019, providing proof of Korean language ability when applying for F-4 status gives you a multiple-entry visa with a 2-year residence period.
 Without language proof, your residence period is capped at 1 year.

 Accepted proofs of Korean language ability for F-4 are: